How to Navigate North Carolina's 100-County Adoption System

 - You want to avoid both the county DSS timeline and the private agency cost structure.

-- You are comfortable working directly with an attorney and a licensed social worker without agency coordination.
+- You are comfortable working directly with an attorney and a licensed child-placing agency, including any independent social worker operating under that agency, without agency matching coordination.

 - Your county is small or rural and lacks the infrastructure for a smooth agency or DSS adoption process.